rubysec/ruby-advisory-db/README.md

 # Ruby Advisory Database

-The Ruby advisory database is an attempt to compile all advisories relevant to Ruby libraries.
+The Ruby advisory database seeks to compile all advisories relevant to Ruby libraries.

 ## Directory Structure